wvmitchell/Blog/source/articles/2014-03-18-the-incredible-operator.html.markdown

 While I'm sure you'll find, as I did, that your current methods for building strings are just fine, I think the new notation for arrays of symbols is particularly useful, as it saves a fair bit of typing.
-Whichever you choose to make use of, have fun!
+Whichever you choose to make use of, have fun, and happy hacking!